EdwardSummitt/csc-4101-fall25-homework1-assignment1-825afc/readme2.md

 All of my work is in the main branch.
-There is another branch called "Homework1EdwardSummitt" that I cannot delete; please disregard that.
+There might be another branch called "Homework1EdwardSummitt" that I cannot delete; please disregard that.